 Now the question is: Are you making the most out of your meeting rooms?
 How do you measure their usage?
 Can you increase bookings somehow?

 Finding answers to these questions will give you valuable insights into how well your meeting rooms are performing, so you can use this information to evaluate and improve their usage.

 There’s a number of key metrics you can monitor to measure meeting room usage including how often they’re booked, for how long, which meeting rooms are used the most, average bookings per day, week or month, peak or quiet hours, etc. Most of them can be easily tracked with coworking management software or various coworking apps.

-The steps you can take to improve the areas which underperform depends on your business model – do members pay additionally for using meeting rooms or they are included in the plans you offer?
+The steps you can take to improve the areas which underperform depend on your business model – do members pay additionally for using meeting rooms or they are included in the plans you offer?

 Paid meeting rooms are usually popular in Serviced Offices (Executive Suites) and in some Coworking spaces.
 Two main factors lead to this: